Aditi2234/Youtube-Sentiment-Analysis/README.md

 ### Key Features
-Fetches comments from a YouTube video in real-time.
+1.Fetches comments from a YouTube video in real-time.

-Cleans and preprocesses text data by removing special characters, links, and stopwords.
+2.Cleans and preprocesses text data by removing special characters, links, and stopwords.

-Performs sentiment analysis using VADER (Valence Aware Dictionary and sEntiment Reasoner).
+3.Performs sentiment analysis using VADER (Valence Aware Dictionary and sEntiment Reasoner).

-Categorizes sentiments into Positive, Negative, and Neutral.
+4.Categorizes sentiments into Positive, Negative, and Neutral.

-Visualizes sentiment distribution with interactive bar and pie charts.
+5.Visualizes sentiment distribution with interactive bar and pie charts.

-Easy-to-use GUI built with Streamlit.
+6.Easy-to-use GUI built with Streamlit.